Welcome to your A-Z Handbook on living in halls!

 Please make sure you cycle safely and considerately, both on and off campus.
 Pedestrians have priority on paths on campus at all times.

 The University offers free cycling training courses and cycle maintenance sessions to ensure you’re cycling safely and confidently on the roads.
-We have secure cycle parking compounds on campus and operate a cycle hire scheme, as well as holding a second-hand bike sale at the start of the autumn term.
+We have secure cycle parking compounds on campus and operate a cycle hire scheme, as well as holding a second-hand bike sale at the start of the first semester.
 Have a look at the University’s cycling webpages.

 Buses

 Reading Buses run frequent services that stop on, or near campus throughout the day and night.
-The main route connecting campus with the town centre is the Claret route (21 and 21a), which runs 24/7 and up to every 7 minutes on weekdays during term time, with free WiFi!
+The main routes connecting campus with the town centre are the Claret and White Knight routes (21 and 20).
 Discounted tickets are available for students direct from Reading Buses, but you’ll need your Student ID Card.

 Please note that Reading Buses do not give change, so you’ll need the exact cash; or you can pay via contactless card, or mobile tickets on smartcard or app.
 For more information visit the Reading buses website or download their free app on iOS or Android by searching for ‘Reading Buses’.